munsanje/embedded2017/README.md

    your machine (I suggest softlink otherwise so we have a consistent Makefile in the repo).

 ## Testing
-To compile the project, simply type `make`; installing on the micro is done with `make flash`.
+To install on the micro run `make flash` after building the source with `make`.

 In order to debug with GDB, the procedure is similar to last year.
 First type `st-util` into a terminal, i.e.